Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Direction Policies: The ApplyDirectionPoliciesToSelectedMovementChain() function is the final step.
+- <ins>Direction Policies:</ins> The ApplyDirectionPoliciesToSelectedMovementChain() function is the final step.
 It takes the chosen movement chain and applies a specific direction policy to each of its movement abilities.
 For example, a policy might dictate that the AI should always dash away from the player's last direction, making the AI's movements more unpredictable and effective.
 ```c++
 bool UBDS_GetBestMovementChain::ApplyDirectionPoliciesToSelectedMovementChain(UMovementChainAsset* SelectedMovementChainAsset)
 {